Zelenskyy says Ukrainian special military units in Kherson - KESQ

 Russia’s Defense Ministry said its troops finished withdrawing from the western bank of the river that divides Ukraine’s Kherson region at 5 a.m.
 The area they left included the city of Kherson, the only provincial capital Russia had captured during its nearly nine-month invasion of Ukraine.

-Ukrainian officials have not yet confirmed the city was in Ukrainian hands.
+Ukrainian officials have not claimed the city was yet in Ukrainian hands.

-Zelenskyy said Russian forces placed mines in the city and that after troops enter they will be followed by sappers, rescue workers and energy personnel.
-Despite the daunting tasks ahead, “Medicine, communications, social services are returning. … Life is returning,” he said.
+Zelenskyy said that Russian forces placed mines in the city and that after troops enter, they will be followed by sappers, rescue workers and energy personnel.
+Despite the daunting tasks ahead of them, “Medicine, communications, social services are returning. … Life is returning,” he said.

-A Ukrainian regional official, Serhii Khlan, disputed the Russian Defense Ministry’s claim that its 30,000 retreating troops took all 5,000 pieces of equipment with them, saying “a lot” of hardware got left behind.
+A Ukrainian regional official, Serhii Khlan, disputed the Russian Defense Ministry’s claim that the 30,000 retreating troops took all 5,000 pieces of equipment with them, saying “a lot” of hardware got left behind.

 The Kremlin remained defiant Friday, insisting the withdrawal in no way represented an embarrassment for Putin.
 Moscow continues to view the entire Kherson region as part of Russia, Kremlin spokesman Dmitry Peskov told reporters.

-He added that the Kremlin doesn’t regret holding festivities to celebrate the annexation of occupied or partially occupied regions of Ukraine, deferring all questions about the Kherson withdrawal to the Defense Ministry.
+He added that the Kremlin doesn’t regret holding festivities just over a month ago to celebrate the annexation of occupied or partially occupied regions of Ukraine, deferring all questions about the Kherson withdrawal to the Defense Ministry.

 Putin has so far been silent about Kherson, despite making several public appearances since the withdrawal was announced.